piotrrojek/powerwalk/README.md

 Go package for walking files and concurrently calling user code to handle each file.
 This package walks the file system in the same way `filepath.Walk` does, except instead of calling the `walkFn` inline, it uses goroutines to allow the files to be handled concurrently.

 Powerwalk functions by walking concurrently over many files.
-In order to realize any benefits from this approach, you must tell the runtime to use multiple CPUs.
+When using Go in version lower than 1.5, in order to realize any benefits from this approach, you must tell the runtime to use multiple CPUs.
 For example:

 ```
 runtime.GOMAXPROCS(runtime.NumCPU())
 ```

+In Go 1.5 and above it isn't needed, as it's set by default.

 ## Usage